 If this show wasn’t impressive enough, Yuri on Ice also excels with its soundtrack.
 The OP song “History Maker” by Dean Fujioka is creatively directed with a catchy male tone.
 In addition, the theme song captures another theme of the show about making memories on the skating rink.
 The soundtrack and OST during each performance also knows how to impress the audience with by the character movements that supplements with their style.
 Character voice mannerisms throughout the show is also memorable.
 Who can forget about Victor’s seductive voice or Yurio’s silly arguments with his Yuri?
 However, what’s most important is that the soundtrack, voice, and theme songs brings out the best of this show to a realistic level.
 Even though they are professional skaters, we can see how human they are like any ordinary person as well.

-Anime has always been pushing the boundaries of what's considered to be acceptable content for decades.
-It's a medium that strives in its brazen depiction of whatever it chooses to highlight.
-And no, I'm not just speaking on the mid 2000s boom of lolicon fetishism, I'm talking about all the way back to its humble beginnings, with titles like Belladonna of the Sadness making waves in 1973 with its phallic imagery and sexually charged content that could still be seen as provocative, even by today's "no boundaries" standards.
-Content that ultimately went on to inspire the works of many creators, with one notable example being acclaimed scriptwriter and director, Kunihiko Ikuhara; a man who's also credited for bringing an artistic touch to themes of sexual liberation through his various hyper-stylized works.
-Sexual decadents and open expression have always been a part of anime's arsenal, the only real change is how frequently it's being used.
+Anime has always been pushing the boundaries of what's considered acceptable content for decades, striving in its brazen depiction of whatever it chooses to highlight.
+And no, I'm not just speaking on the mid 2000s boom of lolicon fetishism, I'm talking about all the way back to its humble beginnings, with titles like Belladonna of Sadness making waves in 1973 with its phallic imagery and sexually charged content that could still be seen as provocative, even by today's "no boundaries" standards.
+Content that ultimately went on to inspire the works of many creators, with one notable example being acclaimed director, Kunihiko Ikuhara; a man who's also credited for bringing an artistic touch to themes of sexual liberation through his various hyper-stylized works.
+Sexual decadence and open expression have always been a part of anime's arsenal, the only real change is how frequently they're being used.

-Which brings us all the way to Fall season 2016, which alone has 4 to 5 anime titles that either overtly or hinted at homoerotic relations in some way or another, while just a decade ago, receiving 4 to 5 titles with these undercurrents in it within a year's time was a milestone.
-Our rate of connectivity and sharing information has naturally led to less miscommunication and more understanding of others, which include acceptance of different preferences, sexual or otherwise.
-And the further we skyrocket into the 2010s and onward, the more apparent that's becoming.
-And no better indication of that could be seen than by simply viewing the unresponsive reaction given by viewers who don't bother to make this connection at all, instead latching onto the idea of "omg, the animation is so pretty" in more words or less.
-What was once considered indecencies is now just the everyday norm of mainstay entertainment.
+Which brings us all the way to Fall season 2016, which alone has 4 to 5 anime titles that either overtly or hinted at homoerotic relations in some way or another, while just a decade ago, receiving 4 to 5 titles with these undercurrents in it within a year's time was considered a milestone.
+As the 2010s pass, our increasing rate of connectivity, information sharing and understanding of others has diminished miscommunication and heightened acceptance of alternative preferences, sexual or otherwise, resulting in a largely overlooked trivialization of sexual content in anime.

 But the question is, does Yuri on Ice justify it?
 Is there a base purpose for its shounen-ai fluff to be there?
-I may not be a fan of Ikuhara but there's no denying that he has a message to deliver with every one of his works.
-They're provocative but never lacking in a purposeful message.
+I may not be Ikuhara's fan, but there's no denying each of his works deliver provocative, purposeful messages.
 There's always a constant need to stress freedom of expression with homosexuality itself just being another extension to further emphasize that idea.
 Self-indulgent at times but justifiable if you care for what he's trying to say.
 But what about Yuri on Ice?
-Does it actually justify these men intimate devotion for each other or is it just trying to fetishize everything to draw out a marketable audience that usually takes in this content at their own leisure?
+Does it actually justify these men's intimate devotion for each other or is it just trying to fetishize everything to draw out a marketable audience that usually takes in this content at their own leisure?
 Is there a purpose here outside of being titillating manservice?
-What I'm trying to ask in the most ignorant and offensive way possible, is Yuri on Ice just being gay for the sake of being gay?
+What I'm trying to ask in the most ignorant and offensive way possible; is Yuri on Ice just being gay for the sake of being gay?

--views episode 6, guy figure skating 20-minutes in "I think I'm gonna come"-
+— Views episode 6, guy figure skating grabs his ass "I think I'm gonna come"—

 Well...
 I guess that answers my question.